sumaiyarimu22/proxima-client/README.md

 ## Tools Used

-- MongoDB
+Technologies used in Proxima:
-- Express
+- MongoDB: A highly flexible NoSQL database, ideal for managing large and complex data sets.
-- React
+- Express: A popular and highly flexible backend web application framework for Node.js.
-- Node.js
+- React: A powerful and popular frontend JavaScript library, ideal for building user interfaces.
-- JWT
+- Node.js: A powerful and popular server-side JavaScript runtime environment.
-- Tailwind CSS
+- Tailwind CSS: A highly customizable CSS framework, designed to make building sleek and intuitive user interfaces a breeze.

 ## Installation